galakhov/tg-channelposts-aggregator/README.md

 ## The Set-Up

-My set-up is the healthy combination of the docker files, [automated builds](https://docs.docker.com/docker-hub/builds/) in the Docker Registry and the self-hosted Drone CI platform.
-The set-up is similar to the one in this [post](https://habr.com/ru/post/476368/), which describes CI/CD pipeline built entirely on the GitHub Actions with the execution of some bash scripts via SSH on a VPS.
+My set-up is a healthy combination of the docker files, [automated builds](https://docs.docker.com/docker-hub/builds/) in the Docker Registry, Traefik (v2) and the self-hosted Drone CI platform.

+The set-up is similar to the one in this [post](https://habr.com/ru/post/476368/), which describes CI/CD pipeline based entirely on the GitHub Actions and some bash scripts, executed via SSH on a VPS.
+They [hard-coded](https://github.com/dementevda/actions_ci_example/blob/master/.github/workflows/pub_on_release.yaml) the deployment webhook (i.e. _curl_ POST request to an endpoint) into the `deploy` step of the pipeline.

-Again, I'm using Docker Hub's _automated builds_ instead of the step 5, which is shown in the _Figure 1_ and named as 'build_and_pub' in the before-mentioned post.
-Docker Hub builds containers according to the configuration from a Dockerfile in the `./client/` folder of the chosen GitHub repository, as it's shown in the image below:
+I'm not using GitHub Actions nor any commands to build containers (step 5, _Figure 1_).
+After the push to the repository, Docker Hub (re-)builds and replaces containers in the registry according to the Dockerfiles of the frontend and backend: `./client/Dockerfile.prod` and `./server/Dockerfile.prod`.
+The frontend's configuration of the current GitHub repository is shown in the image below:

 <img src="./_manual/images/02 Docker Hub — Automated Frontend Builds Configuration (Dockerfile in Production).jpg" width="1024" alt="Automated Frontend Configuration of the Docker Build">

-[Drone CI](https://docs.drone.io) is responsible for the deployment of the Docker Swarm services on the VPS of your choice instead of the console scripts, which are hard-coded in the GitHub Actions as a custom webhook (curl POST request to a endpoint in the 'deploy' step):
+In my case [Drone CI](https://docs.drone.io) is only responsible for the [(re-)deployment](https://github.com/galakhov/tg-channelposts-aggregator/blob/dockerized/.drone.yml#L66) of the Docker Swarm stack executed via SSH on the VPS of my choice:

 ```bash
 docker stack deploy -c /path/to/docker-compose-stack-file.yml <stack-name>
 ```

-To avoid any mis-configuration, it's recommended to check up the GitHub's Webhooks (https://github.com/<github-user>/<github-repo>/settings/hooks) after the set-up of the automated build(s) in the Docker Account (https://hub.docker.com/repository/docker/<organisation-name>/<repo-name>/builds/edit).
+> To avoid any mis-configuration, it's recommended to check up the GitHub's Webhooks (https://github.com/<github-user>/<github-repo>/settings/hooks) after the set-up of the automated build(s), configured in the Docker Account (https://hub.docker.com/repository/docker/<organisation-name>/<repo-name>/builds/edit).

 ## Posts with similar set-ups: